dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The only time you really live fully is from thirty to sixty.
-The young are slaves to dreams the old servants of regrets.
-Only the middle-aged have all their five senses in the keeping of their wits.
+  Art is not a handicraft, it is the transmission of feeling the artist has experienced.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)